OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 The Merge System validates any merge attempt against the available and unlocked recipes.
 9.3.
 Temporary Merges (In-Battle)
 Context: Occur during the Battle Management Phase.
 Inputs: Involve two Unit GachaBallInstances of the same tier, selected from the player's Bench or Lineup.
-Item GachaBallInstances can also be merged from the Battle Inventory.
+Item GachaBallInstances can also be merged from the ItemInventory.
 Outcome: The resulting merged GachaBallInstance is created and placed into the player's control for the current battle at the location of the last instance used in the merge.
 Persistence: This resulting merged GachaBallInstance exists only for the current battle.
-It is NOT added to the Master Run Gacha Pool after the battle and its input components are consumed for the battle but that does not affect the Master Run Gacha Pool.
+It is NOT added to the RunInventory after the battle and its input components are consumed for the battle but that does not affect the RunInventory.
 9.4.
-Permanent Merges (Master Run Gacha Pool)
+Permanent Merges (RunInventory)
 Context: Permanent Merges can be performed at any time outside of the Combat Phase.
 The player initiates a Permanent Merge by inspecting one of the Gacha Machines, selecting two compatible GachaBallInstances from within that machine's inventory, and confirming the action.
 This is the sole method for performing Permanent Merges.
 9.5.
 Item Handling During Unit Merges
 When two Unit GachaBallInstances are merged (either temporarily or permanently), any Item GachaBallInstances they had equipped are handled as follows:
-All equipped Item GachaBallInstances from both input units are equipped to the newly merged Unit GachaBallInstance, this only happens on temporary merges since equipped items are not saved to the Master Run Gacha Pool.
+All equipped Item GachaBallInstances from both input units are equipped to the newly merged Unit GachaBallInstance, this only happens on temporary merges since equipped items are not saved to the RunInventory.
 10. Battle System
 The Battle System governs combat encounters between the player's team of GachaBalls and enemy's team of GachaBalls and Hero Units.
 ### 10.1.
 Battle Phases & Turn Structure

 At the start of battle, only the player's Hero Unit is automatically placed in the lineup.
 All other player units must be deployed from the bench.
 The Player Bench has a fixed capacity of 3 slots.
-The battle inventory also has a fixed capacity of 3 slots.
+The ItemInventory also has a fixed capacity of 3 slots.
 If there is no space on the Player Bench when a new Unit GachaBallInstance is acquired during battle, it will be placed in the next available slot in the player's Lineup.
-If both the Bench and Lineup are full, the Unit is sent directly to the Battle Discard Pile.
-Similarly, if the Battle Inventory is full when an Item GachaBallInstance is acquired, the Item is sent directly to the Battle Discard Pile.
+If both the Bench and Lineup are full, the Unit is sent directly to the Discard Pile.
+Similarly, if the ItemInventory is full when an Item GachaBallInstance is acquired, the Item is sent directly to the Discard Pile.
 Targeting is dynamic.
 When a unit is due to perform its action, it determines its target based on the current state of the battlefield at that exact moment.
 Each turn in a battle node proceeds through distinct phases:
 Start of Turn Phase (START_OF_TURN_PHASE):